tweag/python-monorepo-example/2018-12-20-asterius-todomvc.md

 `"click"` events on buttons or `"keypress"` events on text input bars.
 To add handlers to DOM tree nodes created from our `Element` datatype, we just need to insert the Haskell callbacks into the `eventHandlers` field.
-A for the nodes that already exist as a part of the TodoMVC project skeleton, we implement a `TodoView` module containing bindings to the widgets we're interested in, then we apply `addEventListener` on them in our main module.
+As for the nodes that already exist as a part of the TodoMVC project skeleton, we implement a `TodoView` module containing bindings to the widgets we're interested in, then we apply `addEventListener` on them in our main module.
 See the complete code